-We've bought and tested more than 65 laptops.
-Below you'll find our recommendations for the best laptops under $400 you can get.
+We've bought and tested more than 85 laptops.
+Below, you'll find our recommendations for the best laptops under $400 you can get.
 See our picks for the best laptops under $300, the best laptops under $500, and the best Chromebooks.

-The best laptop under $400 we've tested is the Lenovo Chromebook C340 15 (2020), a well-built 2-in-1 convertible laptop with a thin and light design.
-It has a 1080p display that provides plenty of space for multitasking, a spacious and tactile keyboard, and a small but responsive touchpad.
+The best laptop under $400 we've tested is the Lenovo Chromebook C340 15 (2020), a 2-in-1 convertible laptop with a thin and light design.
+It has a 1080p display, providing plenty of space for multitasking.
+It also has a spacious, tactile keyboard and a small but responsive touchpad.
 Its port selection is okay; you get one USB-A, two USB-Cs, and an SD card reader.
-Both USB-C ports can output a video signal to an external display and support charging.
-The battery lasts a little over 12 hours of light use, which is more than enough for a typical school or workday.
+Both USB-C ports support video output and charging.
+The battery lasts a little over 12 hours of light use and takes a little over two hours to charge to full.

-As for the configurations, you can get this laptop with an Intel Pentium Gold or Core i3 processor, both of which are powerful enough to provide a smooth experience on Chrome OS.
+As for the configurations, you can get this laptop with an Intel Pentium Gold or Core i3 processor; both are powerful enough to provide a smooth experience on Chrome OS.
 The main downside is that you can only get a maximum of 4GB of memory, so you may experience some slowdowns if you have too many applications running simultaneously.
-Another thing to remember is that Chrome OS doesn't support x86 Windows applications, so you need to ensure you can get all of your work done through a Chrome browser or Android app.
+If you're new to Chrome OS, know it doesn't support x86 Windows applications, so you must ensure you can get all your work done through a Chrome browser or Android app.

 For under $400, you can get an AMD Ryzen 3 4300U model with 4GB of memory and 128GB of storage.
-The CPU is powerful enough to handle light productivity tasks like text processing and web browsing; however, 4GB of memory is very limiting and will likely cause slowdowns when multitasking, and unfortunately, 8GB models are significantly more expensive.
-Lastly, this laptop may be hard to find as it was first released in 2020 and has been discontinued.
-If you have trouble finding one, there's a slightly more expensive 2021 model with newer and more powerful AMD Ryzen 5000 CPUs on Amazon, which we haven't tested but expect to perform similarly.
+The CPU is powerful enough to handle light productivity tasks like text processing and web browsing; however, 4GB of memory is very limiting and will likely cause slowdowns when multitasking, more so than on a Chrome OS device.
+It's worth upgrading to an 8GB model if you can stretch your budget slightly, as it'll provide a much smoother experience.
+This laptop may be hard to find as it has been discontinued.
+There's a slightly more expensive 2021 model with newer AMD Ryzen 5000 CPUs on Amazon, which we haven't tested but expect to perform similarly.

 Our recommendations above are what we think are currently the best laptops you can get for under $400.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).